MicrosoftDocs/microsoft-community-training/microsoft-community-training/infrastructure-management/install-your-platform-instance/detailed-step-by-step-installation-guide.md

     ![Work_School_Login](../../media/Detailed_Installation_Steps/Installation_Step_2_WorkSchool.png)

-Once you have made a choice of authenticated and entered corresponding information, click on **Next**
+Once you have made a choice of authenticateion for the Learner and entered corresponding information, click on **Next**

 7. On this screen, you will select the data resiliency and disaster recovery options.

 > [!Note]
 > The Disaster Recovery options come at a cost.
 Please refer to the [**pricing Calculator**](https://communitytraining.microsoft.com/pricing/) to get an estimate of the cost.

 > [!Note]
 > The decision to have a disaster recovery needs to be made at installation.
 This option can **NOT** be changed later.

 ![DR_Options](<../../media/Detailed_Installation_Steps/Installation_Step 3.png>)

-> [!NOTE]
+> [!Note]
->Service A stores customer data.
-By default, customer data stays within the region the customer deploys the service instance in.
+>By default, customer data stays within the region the customer deploys the Community Training instance in.
 However, the customer can choose to replicate data to a paired region (If Available) for Disaster Recovery purposes.
 For list of available regions, please refer to this [***link***](https://learn.microsoft.com/en-us/azure/reliability/cross-region-replication-azure#azure-paired-regions).

 Once you have made your selection, click on **Next** or **Review + Create**